abhijitmajumdar/Reinforcement_Learning_Car_Simulator/README.md

 - Reinforcement Learning course by David Silver. http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html
 - https://github.com/harvitronix/reinforcement-learning-car

 \*~~I think epsilon=0.7 in the epsilon-greedy policy means, be greedy to follow the learned policy(determined by the action-value function) 70%(epsilon) of the time.
-However the epsilon used in the paper is in a reverse manner, and hence propagates from 1.0 to 0.1, while the epsilon in this project propagates from 0.0 to 0.9.~~ After inspecting the paper, I realized that the epsilon-greedy policy is with respect to exploration, and hence it makes sense to use epsilon as the probability to use random actions.
-However, I keep the use of epsilon inverted in this project.
+However the epsilon used in the paper is in a reverse manner, and hence propagates from 1.0 to 0.1, while the epsilon in this project propagates from 0.0 to 0.9.~~ After inspecting the paper, I realized that the epsilon-greedy policy is with respect to exploration, and hence it makes sense to use epsilon as the probability to use random actions. ~~However, I keep the use of epsilon inverted in this project.~~ Epsilon now varies as convention

 ##### Utils
 Consists of methods to parse the command line arguments and the configuration file.
 Also performs checking and creating new directory for current run (indexed by run iteration) inside the log directory.